cosmos/ibc/spec/ics-025-handler-interface/README.md

 ### Desired Properties

 - Creation of clients, connections, and channels should be as permissionless as possible.
-- The module set should be dynamic: chains should be able to add and destroy modules at will with a persistent IBC handler.
+- The module set should be dynamic: chains should be able to add and destroy modules, which can themselves bind to and unbind from ports, at will with a persistent IBC handler.
 - Modules should be able to write their own more complex abstractions on top of IBC to provide additional semantics or guarantees.

 ## Technical Specification